 The Missoula Art Museum is open to the public during regular hours (Tuesday through Saturday, 10 AM to 5 PM).

 We take the safety of our staff and guests very seriously.
 A maximum of 25 visitors are allowed in the building at one time.
 Please note that the Goldberg Family Foundation Library is closed to the public until further notice.
-No cash is accepted for transactions at the front desk or bookstore.
 Face coverings are required for all visitors over the age of 5 while inside the building, regardless of museum capacity.
+This is per an order by the Missoula County Health Department, which remains in effect even after the state-wide mask requirement has lapsed.
 We have face coverings to lend for free at the entrance.

 Learn more about our new procedures and protocols by clicking here.